annk1995/neighborwatch/README.md

 ## Setup Instructions

-**Neighbourhood Watch** is a web application which can be accessed by a device of choice with internet capabilities.
+**Neighbor Watch** is a web application which can be accessed by a device of choice with internet capabilities.
 No setup is required since it is in the form of a website.
 The application is built to be responsive across all devices with different media queries such as desktops, tablets and mobile phones.

 To add Police Authority and Health Services information, log in to the admin dashboard using 'chacha' as the username and '6775' as the password.